 Respect for vulnerable populations, farmers, and our environment

-The only likely result of hoarding food is, on the short term, to add to the already uncomfortable situation faced by our fellow citizens, particularly of those belonging to elderly and other vulnerable populations.
+The only likely result of hoarding food is, in the short term, to add to the already uncomfortable situation faced by our fellow citizens, particularly of those belonging to the elderly and other vulnerable populations.
 In the long term, the likely effect of hoarding is that food will go to waste, along with the huge amounts of labor and energy invested to produce it, and its associated GHG emissions.
 Indeed, food waste is very relevant in relation to climate change, representing a mind-boggling 4% of Germany’s total GHG emissions.
-At a global scale, if food waste were a country it would be the third largest emitter.
+On a global scale, if food waste were a country it would be the third-largest emitter.

 What is actually recommended?
 Keep calm and plan ahead